SciML/DiffEqDocs.jl/docs/src/analysis/parameter_estimation.md

 for sampling with the `dynamic_inference` function.
-It supports any `DEProblem`, `priors` can be passed as an array of [Distributions.jl](https://juliastats.github.io/Distributions.jl/latest/) distributions, passing `initial` values is optional and in case where the user has a firm understanding of the domain the parameter values will lie in, `tranformations` can be used to pass an array of constraints for the parameters as an array of [Transformations](https://github.com/tpapp/ContinuousTransformations.jl).
+It supports any `DEProblem`, `priors` can be passed as an array of [Distributions.jl](https://juliastats.github.io/Distributions.jl/latest/) distributions, passing `initial` values is optional and in case where the user has a firm understanding of the domain the parameter values will lie in, `transformations` can be used to pass an array of constraints for the parameters as an array of [Transformations](https://github.com/tpapp/ContinuousTransformations.jl).

 ```julia